Xilerast/clientele-test-project/README.md

 ## The project

-As requested, this is a clientele that supports viewing the details of each client, as well as editing them and deleting them.
+This is a very simple clientele that supports viewing the details of each client, as well as editing them and deleting them.
 There's also a paging system to prevent overload of the system by selecting all entries of the database.
 The bare minimum CSS was also done, to make everything readable.
+The PHP server is meant to be ran in the same folder that the project files are in, for the routing to work correctly.